Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 - A summary of your relevant experience and skills

-- A closing and contact information
+- Providing a professional closing and your contact details

 Dear [Hiring Manager’s Name]

-I am writing to let you know of my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-As an expert and experienced individual in [Your profession] I believe that I’d make the ideal choice for this role.
+I am writing to express my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+I am highly skilled and experienced individual in [Your profession] I think I’d be an ideal candidate to be considered for this job.

 Sincerely,